A swimming pool is nothing short of a homeowner’s pride!

 Bright It Up

-A white pergola supported by tapered columns and accentuated with decorative cut ends will stand out like no other.
-You can also add a retractable canopy and side shades to control the amount of light and air under it.
+A white pergola supported by tapered columns and accentuated with decorative cut ends will stand out.
+You can also add a retractable canopy and side shades to control the light and air under it.

 Ditching contrast, opt for a structure that matches the colour scheme of your pool.
 While the beams may be white (like the pool tiles), the canopy may complement the blue water below.